skglad/SI507-HW6/README.md

 * **What is this line `var regex = /^[a-zA-Z]+$/;` helping with?
 And if you googled something to figure that out, what did you google, and what, briefly, did you learn?
 (If you didn't need to google, you can leave that out, but explain briefly what that line is helping the program do, anyway.)**

 The regular expression is helping to determine whether or not the submission is actually a word.
-This regex is checking to make sure that all the characters (more than 1) are actually letters and not other characters.
+This regex is checking to make sure that all the characters are actually letters and not other characters (more than 1 - so a blank entry won't be accepted either).
 They can be upper case or lower case but they must be letters (a-z or A-Z).

 * **What's different about the syntax of conditional statements in JavaScript, compared to Python?**